 Cocoa & Forests Initiative

-Twelve of the world's leading cocoa and chocolate companies agreed to a statement of collective intent committing them to work together, in partnership with others, to end deforestation and forest degradation in the global cocoa supply chain, with an initial focus on Côte d’Ivoire and Ghana.
+The world's leading cocoa and chocolate companies have agreed to a statement of collective intent committing them to work together, in partnership with others, to end deforestation and forest degradation in the global cocoa supply chain, with an initial focus on Côte d’Ivoire and Ghana.

 Agricultural deforestation is a persistent problem.
 Across Africa, Southeast Asia and Latin America, there is a challenge to increase agricultural productivity on existing areas of farmland without encroaching further into the world’s vital remaining forests.